himanshuraimau/Kuma/docss/frontend-docs.md

 - using shadcn/ui for components and styling
 - command for installing shadcn/ui: bunx --bun shadcn@latest add button
 - using clean folder structure for better maintainability
+- make sure to use the global styles for colors and other global styles